ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 Restricted and isolated network.
 Web-server hosted at 10.3.1.10 and accessible via LAN.
 Also accessible via WAN interface through port-forwarding

+IMPORTANT NOTE: WebGUI can be accessed from LAN network with following URL: https://10.0.0.1:444

 ```

 The new virtual test network is based on three networks: